georgetegral/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Scikit-learn Pipeline
 **Pipeline architecture**
 - The data is formatted with a Tabular Dataset using the TabularDatasetFactory.
+- The data is then cleaned
-- The data is then cleaned and preprocessed using clean_data function.
+- The data is then preprocessed with the clean_data function.
 - The data is then split into a 80:20 ratio for training and testing.
 - Create a Scikit-learn based Logistic Regression model with the dataset.
 - The hyperparameters are optimized using HyperDrive.
-- Finally, the accuracy is calculated on the test set for each run and the best model is saved.
+- The accuracy is calculated on the test set for each run
+- Finally, the best model is saved.

 **Parameter sampler**